 I contacted them all with the same details.
 3 days went by, and I had 1 phone reply by phone (great response), and 1 very short email reply (this was now a week later).
 Here is their email reply: "Hi james can u plz call 04xxxxxxxx5were do u live" This led me to 3 very easy rules for how to deal with PPC leads effectively:

-1. Answer them as quick as you can This is a race, and you need to finish first.
+This is a race, and you need to finish first.
 If a customer is contact a few suppliers (and they are), you need to speak to them first.
 The early bird gets the worm, gets to build my wardrobe, and makes a lasting impression.
 Even if this is only a short reply saying, 'We will get to you shortly', then I am happy.
 You can even cheat with a delayed auto-reply that buys you some extra time.

 This is the basics, and there is obviously lots more to it, but many businesses by just implementing these points, will improve the Google Adwords conversion rates dramatically.
 If you are spending money to get customers to your website, make sure the process to follow through these leads is up to scratch.